vestrel00/contacts-android/docs/dev-notes.md

 - Nickname, underlying value defaults to null
 - Note, underlying value defaults to null

-> Note that all of the above rows are only automatically created for RawContacts that are associated
+> ℹ️ All of the above rows are only automatically created for RawContacts that are associated
 > with an Account.

 If a valid account is provided, the default (auto add) system group membership row is automatically